 The NBA encourages us all to expand our communities through educational content, activities and virtual engagement that helps us stay physically and mentally healthy and active, while remaining connected to the communities that matter to us – including our favorite players, teams and fellow NBA fans.
 Follow along on social media with #NBATogether.

 Jr. NBA at Home provides basketball skills and drills featuring NBA and WNBA players and coaches to help young players around the world stay active and develop their game in a safe and healthy way.
-The initiative will include a series of daily posts on Jr. NBA Facebook, Twitter, & Instagram.
+The initiative will include a series of daily posts on Jr. NBA Facebook, Twitter, & Instagram, as well as full workouts on the Jr. NBA Youtube channel.
 Check out this welcome video from Memphis Grizzlies forward Jaren Jackson Jr.

 As we all continue to monitor and navigate COVID-19, the following resources from NBA partners like Kaiser Permanente, Headspace and others may be helpful in managing anxiety, maintaining perspective, and generally taking care of our mental and emotional well-being during these uncertain times.

 Sign up for MyFuture to access more than 185 activities in areas such as STEM, leadership and the arts.
 These activities will allow your kids and teens to learn new skills, connect with their friends and earn rewards in a safe and fun online environment.